 Radiologic Technology Program Learning Outcomes

-The Radiologic Technology program attains its program goals through the success of its students who, by the end of the program, will have achieved these student learning outcomes and will be able to perform these functions.
+The Radiologic Technology training program attains its program goals through the success of its students who, by the end of the program, will have achieved these student learning outcomes and will be able to perform these functions.

 - Apply positioning skills

 - Utilize radiation protection

 - Understand and demonstrate work ethics

 - Understand the value of lifelong learning